 These are specific for each course.
-In most cases, a candidate for admission must (a) be at least eighteen years of age, (b) present a satisfactory medical report, (d) demonstrate interest in the occupation being studied, (d) be self-employed or have a letter of recommendation from an employer.
+In most cases, a candidate for admission must (a) be at least seventeen years of age, (b) present a satisfactory medical report if required, (c) demonstrate interest in the occupation being studied, (d) be self-employed or have a letter of recommendation from an employer.